Beugen: History

 The village was first mentioned in 1294 as "de Boghene", and probably means "bend in the river (Maas)".

 The Catholic Assumption of Mary Church was built in 1420.
 The church was enlarged between 1875 and 1879 by Pierre Cuypers.
 In 1944, the tower was damaged by war and reconstructed in 1950.

 The grist mill Martinus was completed in 1868.
 At the end of World War II, the windmill winding received a direct hit and was destroyed, however the rest of the mill was undamaged.
 Martinus remained in service until 1955.
 It was bought by the municipality in 1974.
 Between 1977 and 1978, the windmill was restored, and is regularly in service on a voluntary basis.

 Beugen was home to 1,052 people in 1840.
-In 1883, a joint railway station with Rijkevoort on the Nijmegen to Venlo railway line.
+In 1883, a joint railway station with Rijkevoort on the Nijmegen to Venlo railway line opened.
 It closed in 1938.
 The village was part of the municipality Beugen en Rijkevoort.
 In 1942, it was merged into Boxmeer.
 In 2022, it became part of the municipality of Land van Cuijk.
 A marina was built along an old anabranch of the Maas.
 In 2022, construction started on a beach near the marina.